My address is wrong. How can I update it?

 On your banking app, go to 'Add Bill Payee', search for Princeton and choose either property taxes or utilities.
 (Please note, you cannot pay anything other than Property Taxes or Utilities online)

-You can find your account number at the top right hand corner of your Property Tax Notice:
+This is an example so you can find your account number at the top right hand corner of your Property Tax Notice:

 Please contact your financial institution if you require assistance in setting up the Town of Princeton as a bill payee.